-The Fordham University Libraries remains committed to providing Library services and resources to our faculty and students throughout this academic disruption.
+The Fordham University Libraries remains committed to providing Library services and resources to our faculty and students throughout this academic year.

-See below for more information about your access and borrowing privileges in light of the campus closures.
+See below for more information about your access and borrowing privileges in light of modifications for the pandemic.

 Are the libraries open?
 Are the Study Zones available?

 Yes, the Libraries expect to remain open with reduced operating hours through the end of the fall semester, and expect to close for the Winter Recess on December 18.
 Current hours are available on the Library homepage and on the Libraries' Hours web page.

 The Study Zone spaces at Quinn and Walsh are available during the Libraries' operating hours, but there are not specific Study-Zone-only hours this semester.

 As of November 16, 2020, we have modified active checkout due dates to a new due date of February 12, 2021, for all undergraduate, graduate, doctoral, and adjunct users.
 (Full-time faculty, administrators and faculty emeriti accounts maintain the standard due date of May 21, 2021).
 Renewal options expect to be opened to students registered for the Spring 2021 semester, and adjunct faculty teaching in the Spring 2021 semester, by February 1, 2021.
 If you have questions about due dates or your library account, please email us at email@example.com.

 How can I return a book if the campuses are closed?

 Library materials may be returned by mailing or shipping them to either campus library address listed below:

 Fordham University, Walsh Library, Circ Dept., 441 E. Fordham Rd., Bronx, NY 10458